c3lang/c3-web/src/content/docs/references/docs/optionals_advanced.md

     int! reliable_result1 = reliable_function();
     int! reliable_result2 = reliable_function();

-    // Unwrap the “Result” from reliable_result1 and reliable_result2
+    // Unwrap the result from reliable_result1 and reliable_result2
     if (try reliable_result1 && try reliable_result2 && 5 > 2)
     {
         // `reliable_result1` is can be used as a normal variable here